TradieKM/tdPlaytime/README.md

 ## I have packaged an exe version for simplicity, and included all open-source code for this merging tool.

-For the executable version, follow the provided instructions below.
-If you want to use the open-source version, you will need to run it using Node.js and correctly fill the config file.
+For the executable version, please follow the instructions provided below.
+If you prefer to use the open-source version, ensure you have Node.js installed and correctly configure the config.json file.

-Why use this?
+Why use this script?
-Resources tend to not work for me when accessing the playersdb.json file outside of the resources folder, this is a way to combat it, use it if you need it.
+Traditional resources often encounter issues when trying to access the playersdb.json file outside of the resources folder.
+This script offers a solution making it easier to work with.
+Use it if you face similar challenges.

 ## Table of Contents
 - [Features](#features)